BuildForSDGCohort2/Team-085-Frontend/CONTRIBUTING.md

 - [ ] If any bugs or discrepancies are encounter on the `staging` branch, a issue will be created with the `bug` label and assigned to a developer to fix.
 - [ ] When the `staging` branch is at a state that is production ready, it will then be pushed to the `develop` branch for final review.

+## Important Notes

+- All commits within each pull request are treated as one, therefore if ther is an error with one commit, the entire push will be rejected.
+It is advised that pull requests are opened based on a single feature or function, and they should contain as few lines of code or commits as is necessary.
+Avoid trying to do too much at once.

 ## External Contributors